 - Avoiding distractions and focusing clearly while using your mind to its best potential

-For example, an experienced nurse may review a patient’s medical chart before entering their room and deduce that they might be experiencing pain due to lab results indicating high potassium levels.
-They then assume that this pain may be caused by their kidney condition, which is supported by the patient reporting this pain when asked.
+For example, an experienced nurse may review a patient’s medical chart before entering their room and deduce that they might be experiencing ectopy on their ECG with lab results indicating high potassium levels.
+They then assume that this may be caused by a kidney condition, which is supported by the ECG.

 Critical Thinking Skills in Nursing

 This information is essential for nurses in practice, especially since clinical decision-making can often be stressful and difficult.
-It involves thinking logically, objectively, and critically about a situation to arrive at an appropriate course of action that will benefit patients’ health outcomes.
+It involves thinking logically, objectively, and critically about a situation to arrive at an appropriate course of action that will benefit patient.
 Critical thinking skills are frequently utilized when nurses provide care for patients in hospitals due to the complex nature of clinical setting decision-making.

 Critically analyzing your thoughts before you act upon them can help you avoid falling into common traps of flawed reasoning.
 Better yet, arming yourself with the best possible information will allow you to make better decisions that can positively influence patient outcomes.